A Visit to Kirkcaldy, Scotland

 Online Exclusive

-Come on a virtual beachcombing trip to search for Scottish Spongeware shards!
+Come on a virtual beachcombing trip to search for Scottish Spongeware pottery pieces!

 Gold Beachcombing Club members were invited after the event to a VIP reception with Nicole and Craig on Zoom, where they had the opportunity to talk with Nicole and Craig, learn about resources for identifying sea pottery, and more!